Lab 4: Linked and Loaded

 Change to the lab4/linking directory and use nm to see the final locations of all the symbols in the executable.

-Note how all symbols of a given type (text, data, rodata, etc.) are grouped together into one section.
+All symbols of a given type (text, data, rodata, etc.) are grouped together.

-• One of the purposes of memmap.ld is to ensure that the symbol _start appears first in the executable file.
+• One of the jobs of memmap.ld is to ensure that the symbol _start appears first in the executable.
 Why is it critical that this function be first?
 How does memmap.ld specify where _start should be placed?

-• Another purpose of memmap.ld is to setup block storage of uninitialized variables.
+• memmap.ld also is responsible for setting up block storage for uninitialized variables.
 Look for the symbols __bss_start and __bss_end.
 Where are those symbols placed?
-In a C program, uninitialized global variables are to be set to 0 at program start.
-How does _cstart use the bss start/end symbols to zero the unset variables?
+In a C program, uninitialized global variables have value 0 at program start.
+How does _cstart zero all of the uinitialized global variables using the bss symbols placed by memmap.ld?

-Our projects use our standard memmap.ld, which defines the layout for a standard bare-metal C program for the Mango Pi.
+The Makefile for assignments, labs, and other demo projects uses our standard linker script $CS107E/lib/memmap.ld for a bare-metal C program on Mango Pi.
 You are unlikely to need to edit or customize it.
 However, if you curious to learn more, see the documentation on linker scripts.

 4. Diagnosing build errors